-There are many factors that need to be taken into consideration when planning how to bring solar energy closer to a globally impactful scale, but perhaps the most important and simple step that needs to take place is the massive scale up of solar panel installations around the globe.
+There are many factors that need to be taken into consideration when planning how to bring solar energy closer to a globally impactful scale, but perhaps the most important and simple step that needs to take place is the massive scale-up of solar panel installations around the globe.
 While achieving the massive scaling up of solar energy production is far from an easy task, it is worthwhile to examine what the impacts of a sharp rise in solar energy installations around the globe might look like in the context of the perpetuation of solar energy.
-The first and most obvious benefit of scaled up global solar installations is the associated cost decreases in both production and instillation of solar panels driven by the increased economies of scale.
-In compliment to the benefits derived from increases in economies of scale, if more investment was made into solar energy more investment would be made into solar energy research causing a potentially compounding growth effect.
-In terms of technological advancements associated with the growth of solar demand it can be projected that there would be advancements made in both the areas of solar panel design as well as solar panel manufacturing processes.
+The first and most obvious benefit of scaled-up global solar installations is the associated cost decreases in both production and installation of solar panels driven by the increased economies of scale.
+In complement to the benefits derived from increases in economies of scale, if more investment was made into solar energy more investment would be made into solar energy research causing a potentially compounding growth effect.
+In terms of technological advancements associated with the growth of solar demand, it can be projected that there would be advancements made in both the areas of solar panel design as well as solar panel manufacturing processes.

-From a broader economic perspective all of the previously discussed benefits associated with the scaling up of solar panel production would also lower the cost of solar energy, resulting in a more cost competitive energy source.
-If solar energy were to become more cost competitive with non-renewable forms of energy production it would become much more difficult for national policy makers to deny the viability of solar energy as a major source of global power production.
-While presently the vast majority of solar energy installed globally has been in the private sector with some subsidization by government organizations, if solar energy is to play a major role in global power production it is essential that the technology be adopted by the public sector on a massive scale.
-In many ways it is useful to understand public sector solar adoption in the context of global public infrastructure.
+From a broader economic perspective, all of the previously discussed benefits associated with the scaling up of solar panel production would also lower the cost of solar energy, resulting in a more cost-competitive energy source.
+If solar energy were to become more cost competitive with non-renewable forms of energy production it would become much more difficult for national policymakers to deny the viability of solar energy as a major source of global power production.
+While presently the vast majority of solar energy installed globally has been in the private sector with some subsidization by government organizations, if solar energy is to play a major role in global power production it is essential that the technology is adopted by the public sector on a massive scale.
+In many ways, it is useful to understand public sector solar adoption in the context of global public infrastructure.